 The overall purpose of the evaluation is to measure the effectiveness and efficiency of project activities in relation to the stated objective so far, and to produce possible recommendations on how to improve the management of the project until its completion in December 2008.

-Project performance will be measured based on the indicators of the project’s logical framework Many of these indicators relate to the elimination of the key barriers to wind energy development in Kazakhstan.
+Project performance will be measured based on the indicators of the project’s logical framework.
+Many of these indicators relate to the elimination of the key barriers to wind energy development in Kazakhstan.

 The Mid-term Evaluation serves as an agent of change and plays a critical role in supporting accountability.
 Its main objectives are: